Recurrence formula for some higher order evolution equations: Abstract

 \section{Abstract}

 Riccati's differential equation is formulated as abstract equation in finite or infinite dimensional Banach spaces.
-Since the Riccati's differential equation with the Cole-Hopf transform shows a relation between the first order evolution equations and the second order evolution equations, its generalization suggests the existence of recurrence formula leading to a sequence of any order evolution equations.
+Since the Riccati's differential equation with the Cole-Hopf transform shows a relation between the first order evolution equations and the second order evolution equations, its generalization suggests the existence of recurrence formula leading to a sequence of differential equations with different order.
 In conclusion, by means of the logarithmic representation of operators, a transform between the first order evolution equations and the higher order evolution equation is presented.
-Several classes of evolution equations with different orders are found, and some of them are shown as examples.
+Several classes of evolution equations with different orders are given, and some of them are shown as examples.